Kansas lawmakers react to impeachment inquiry against President Trump

-“It’s going to be a big distraction,” said Rep. Ron Estes, a Republican from District 4.
+“It’s going to be a big distraction,” said Rep. Ron Estes, R-Kansas.

 “Instead of focusing on things Kansans care about, that’s important for folks in Kansas and important for folks in the country like the USMCA deal, focusing on health care cost,” he said.